kaodell/US_EPA_AQS_krige/README.md

 Estimated Mortality and Morbidity Attributable to Smoke Plumes in the US: Not Just a Western US Problem, GeoHealth,
 DOI: 10.1029/2021GH000457

+Note for future code users
+# 03.32.23 - I have since realized I have a few instances in the process_sfc_obs_update.py code of setting pandas values with chained indexing (which is ill-advised as it may not often work as exptected).
+I re-looked over this code and the instances in which I had those issues I had confirmed the code was working as expected or the output of the code indicates it worked as expected.
+In addition, this only impacted years 2005 and 2006.
+However, if anyone uses this code in the future for those years, those istances should be resolved.
+See here for details on this warning in pandas: https://pandas.pydata.org/docs/user_guide/indexing.html#indexing-view-versus-copy.